 The beach looks out over the vast expanse of the Caribbean Sea.
 In fact, the next stop to the west isn’t until Mexico.

-To the east of Seven Mile Beach, you will find the calm waters of the North Sound.
+To the east of Seven Mile Beach, you will find the calm waters of the North Sound and Safehaven Marina, where our Stingray City Grand Cayman boat tours depart.

 Both Owen Roberts International Airport and George Town Cruise Port are conveniently located a short distance south of Seven Mile Beach, so it’s easily accessible for new arrivals by air and sea.